Search Filters

 Biomechanical Assessment Of Knee Laxity Following A Novel Posterolateral Corner Reconstruction Technique

-Thiago Vivacqua, MD, MSc, CANADA Samira Vakili, PhD Candidate, CANADA Ryan Willing, PhD, CANADA Gilbert Moatshe, MD, PhD, NORWAY Ryan M. Degen, MD, FRCSC, CANADA Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, CANADA
+Thiago Vivacqua, MD, MSc, BRAZIL Samira Vakili, PhD Candidate, CANADA Ryan Willing, PhD, CANADA Gilbert Moatshe, MD, PhD, NORWAY Ryan M. Degen, MD, FRCSC, CANADA Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, QATAR

 University of Wester Ontario, London, ON, CANADA